HenestrosaConH/fetch-ip-info/README.md

 ## Getting Started

 You just have to go to the [website](https://fetchipinfo.netlify.app/) and input the IP that you want to consult.
-Then, you will be able to see the data fetched and the JSON retrieved by the API.
+Then, you will be able to see the data fetched and the JSON retrieved from the API.

 If you want to contribute to the project, please fork it and create a pull request.